Skip to content

 About

 The mission of the Substance Use Scientific Working Group (SU SWG) is to support research to understand current patterns of substance and polysubstance use (inclusive of opioids, stimulants, sedatives, cannabis, alcohol, and nicotine), among persons with HIV and those at risk, and to elucidate how they impact HIV disease transmission and outbreaks.
-The SU SWG brings together CFAR investigators from varied backgrounds with a shared interest in tackling the unique issues facing persons with substance use disorders living with, or at risk for, HIV, particularly people who inject drugs (PWID) who are a key vulnerable population.
+The SU SWG brings together CFAR investigators from varied backgrounds with a shared interest in tackling the unique issues facing persons with substance use disorders living with, or at risk for, HIV, particularly people who inject drugs (PWID).

 The SU SWG addresses a key NIH HIV priority area furthering “research that examines health and social issues, such as other infectious or non-infectious conditions and substance use or mental health disorders”.
-We aim to create and support a multi-disciplinary network of UW researchers with diverse backgrounds and expertise to develop substance use research and receive critical feedback on projects and grants.
+We aim to create and support a multi-disciplinary network of UW researchers to develop substance use research and receive critical feedback on projects and grants.

 People